 4. Using a harsh cleanser

 Using harsh soaps and cleansing products can potentially irritate or dry out your skin.

 Cleanser ingredients that might play a part in dry skin include:

 - isopropyl alcohols

 - benzyl alcohol

-The active ingredients in the moisturizer have lost effectiveness
+5. Your moisturizer’s ingredients have lost effectiveness